 So whether you’re planning on becoming a Cape Cod resident or you’re just dreaming about moving there, here’s what living in Cape Cod is like.

 The Cape was originally home to the native Wampanoag people until the 17th century.
-In 1620, the Pilgrims landed in Cape Cod before settling a month later in Plymouth across the Cape Cod Bay.
+In 1620, the Pilgrims landed in Cape Cod at Provincetown before settling a month later in Plymouth across the Cape Cod Bay.

 Twenty years later, European settlers came to Cape Cod and began to spread into the Cape.
 They learned from the Wampanoag people and adopted the native farming and fishing techniques.
 Settlers even built homes similar to those of the natives at first before building European-style homes.